-The impact of the ongoing Coronavirus pandemic has had a significant impact on the Company's operations.
-The Directors have undertaken a detailed review of group's financial position and the appropriate basis of preparation of the Financial Statements.
-The Directors have considered scenario planning through to 31 January 2022, along with a longer-term assessment, in order to stress test financial resilience.
-Group reserves have been built upon from prior years and provide stability in times of difficulty.
-Whilst the Covid19 outbreak continues to evolve and the full impact cannot at present be estimated, the stress testing satisfied the Directors that it can deal with its impact, due to a combination of mitigating strategies and availability of group reserves.
+The impact of the ongoing Coronavirus pandemic had a significant impact on the Company's operations.
+In the previous financial year, the Directors undertook a detailed review of the group's financial position and the appropriate basis of preparation of the Financial Statements.
+This involved scenario planning through to January 2022, along with a longer-term assessment, in order to stress test financial resilience.
+Group reserves built upon from prior years provided stability in those times of difficulty.
+Fortunately, with restrictions removed the Company has returned to a profit position for 2021/22 and aims to build on this for the years ahead.
+The letter of support for the Company from Halesowen College is no longer required.
+Going forward the College does not require the Company to make payment for inter-company expenditure until it is affordable by the Company.